pombreda/PyFileClassParser/README.md

 ## Session
  * Stores the results for a folder that in turn could contain several file classes
+ * provides functions like:
+   * adding FileWalker objects for a folder
+   * initiated with its own FileClass objects

 ## FileStatistics
  * Object stores the following informatione